barafael/trk/README.md

 ### Dependencies

 Soft dependencies are html-tidy and git, but trk works without them too.
-TODO: ensure this is true.

 ### Notes and TODO items ###
 * TODO: flush to html every load?
 And just open browser on report.